SebasGarcia08/dataset-refiner/README.md

                         from the path specified in -indir --input-base-dir -duplicate, --duplicate-faces
                         Whether to save the original images of the extracted faces also.
-Only valid if -crop --crop-faces is pass as argument
+Only valid if -crop --crop-faces is passed as argument
 ```